Indian Removal Act: Support and opposition

 The Removal Act was strongly supported in the American South, especially in Georgia, which was involved in a jurisdictional dispute with the Cherokee and was the largest state in 1802.
 President Jackson hoped that removal would resolve the Georgia crisis.
-Besides the Five Civilized Tribes, additional people affected included the Wyandot, the Kickapoo, the Potowatomi, the Shawnee, and the Lenape.
+Besides the Five Civilized Tribes, additional people affected included the Wyandot, the Kickapoo, the Potawatomi, the Shawnee, and the Lenape.

 The Indian Removal Act was controversial.
 Many Americans during this time favored its passage, but there was also significant opposition.
 Many white Christian missionaries protested against it, most notably missionary organizer Jeremiah Evarts.
 In U.S. Congress, New Jersey Senator Theodore Frelinghuysen, Kentucky Senator Henry Clay, and Tennessee Congressman Davy Crockett spoke out against the legislation.
 The Removal Act passed only after a bitter debate in Congress.
 Clay extensively campaigned against it on the National Republican Party ticket in the 1832 United States presidential election.

 Jackson viewed the demise of Native nations as inevitable, pointing to the steady expansion of European-based lifestyles and the decimation of Native nations in the U.S.'s northeast region.
 He called his Northern critics hypocrites, given the North's history regarding Native nations within their claimed territory.
 Jackson stated that "progress requires moving forward."

 Humanity has often wept over the fate of the aborigines of this country and philanthropy has long been busily employed in devising means to avert it, but its progress never has for a moment been arrested, and one by one have many powerful tribes disappeared from the earth...
 But true philanthropy reconciles the mind to these vicissitudes as it does to the extinction of one generation to make room for another...
 In the monuments and fortresses of an unknown people, spread over the extensive regions of the West, we behold the memorials of a once powerful race, which was exterminated or has disappeared to make room for the existing savage tribes… Philanthropy could not wish to see this continent restored to the condition in which it was found by our forefathers.
 What good man would prefer a country covered with forests and ranged by a few thousand savages to our extensive Republic, studded with cities, towns, and prosperous farms, embellished with all the improvements which art can devise or industry execute, occupied by more than 12,000,000 happy people, and filled with all the blessings of liberty, civilization, and religion?

 According to historian H. W. Brands, Jackson sincerely believed that his population transfer was a "wise and humane policy" that would save the Native Americans from "utter annihilation".
 Jackson portrayed the removal as a paternalistic act of mercy.

 According to Robert M. Keeton, those in favor of the bill would use biblical stories, including the Story of Creation and the Story of Jacob and Esau, to argue for the resettlement of Native Americans.
 This method was used by figures such as Wilson Lumpkin, Richard H. Wilde, and Andrew Jackson to justify the act from a righteous standpoint.